Fastrings/Photomosaics/README_WEB.md

 # PHOTOMOSAICS

 Simple photomosaics program using OpenCV in python.
 Also contains a web server able to execute the program.
-You can find the github repository [here](https://github.com/Fastrings/Photomosaics)
+You can find the github repository [here](https://github.com/Fastrings/Photomosaics).

 <figure>
   <img
   src="https://raw.githubusercontent.com/Fastrings/Photomosaics/master/out.png"
   alt="Photomosaics example">
-  <figcaption>Above, the input image on the left and the result on the right.</figcaption>
+  <figcaption>Above, the input image on the left and the result on the right, using a tile size of 30</figcaption>
 </figure>

 ## PREREQUISITES